kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 ## Enter the Kitchen

 We use the Chef process to execute steps 1-9, both the Configure and the Deploy phases.
-Chef is a tool which uses "cookbooks" to learn how to bring nodes (in this case, EC2 instances) into proper alignment.
-In order to configure Chef, we first had to write a cookbook.
+Chef is a tool which uses "cookbooks" to learn how to bring nodes (in this case, EC2 instances) into proper alignment (formally, to create state-of-affairs $$ \theta $$).
+In order to configure Chef, we first have to write a cookbook.

 Our cookbook, `thena-infra` is structured as follows: